Cumans: Genetics

 The study concluded that the mitochondrial motifs of Cumans from Csengele show the genetic admixtures with other populations rather than the ultimate genetic origins of the founders of Cuman culture.
 The study further mentioned, "This may be the result of the habits of the Cumanian nomads.
 Horsemen of the steppes formed a political unit that was independent from their maternal descent or their language and became members of a tribal confederation.
 According to legends, Cumanians frequently carried off women from raided territories.
 So the maternal lineages of a large part of the group would reflect the maternal lineage of those populations that had geographic connection with Cumanians during their migrations.
 Nevertheless, the Asian mitochondrial haplotype in sample Cu26 may still reflect the Asian origins of the Cumanians of Csengele.
 However, by the time the Cumanians left the Trans-Carpathian steppes and settled in Hungary, they had acquired several more westerly genetic elements, probably from the Slavic, Ugric, and Turkic-speaking peoples who inhabited the regions north of the Black and Caspian Seas."
 The results from the Cuman samples were plotted on a graph with other Eurasian populations, showing the genetic distances between them.
 The Eurasian populations were divided into two distinct clusters.
 One cluster contained all the Eastern and Central Asian populations and can be divided into two subclusters; one subcluster includes mainly Eastern Asian populations (Buryat, Korean and Kirghiz Lowland populations), and the other subcluster harbors mainly Central Asian populations (Mongolian, Kazakh, Kirghiz Highland and Uyghur populations).
 The second cluster contained the European populations.
 Inside the second cluster, based on HVS I motifs, a clear structure was not detectable, but almost all European populations, including the modern Hungarians, assembled in one section with small distances between each other.
-Cumans were outside this section; they were found to be above the abscissa of the graph – this is the population from the second cluster, which is closest to the East-Central Asian cluster.
+Cumans were outside this section; they were found to be above the abscissa of the graph—this is the population from the second cluster, which is closest to the East-Central Asian cluster.
 The modern Cumans of Csengele, Hungary are genetically nearest to the Finnish, Komi and Turkish populations.
 The modern day Cuman descendants in Hungary are differentiated genetically from the Hungarians and other European populations.

 In relation to the Kumandins, Pankratov regarded the Kumandins as being related anthropologically to the Urals, and suggested that they were less East Asian than the Altaians proper.
 A majority of mitochondrial DNA lines belonged to the North East Asian haplogroups C or D with also a large minority of west Eurasian lineages such as U.

 In popular culture

 Cumans appear as one of the civilizations that players can play as in the 2019 strategy game Age of Empires II: Definitive Edition.
 In addition, players can play a campaign which tells the story of their flight westwards as they retreat from the Mongols.

-Cumans appear as antagonists in the 2018 role-playing game Kingdom Come: Deliverance.
+Cumans appear as antagonists in the 2018 role-playing game Kingdom Come: Deliverance and also in the 2025 sequel Kingdom Come: Deliverance II.